-Congregational operating budget for Living Skies Regional Council uses is - equivalent to the net revenue used to calculate General Council assessments.
+The congregational operating budget that Living Skies Regional Council uses is equivalent to the net revenue used to calculate General Council assessments.

 This Handbook on Church Property Matters assumes that some study and information-gathering regarding the need for possible renovation has been done.
 Such study may have been initiated by the action of an earlier congregational meeting, by the governing body or a committee.
 The assumption is that the committee or task group is now ready to report to the congregation for direction.